flyskywhy/textiot/README.md

 # textiot
 A framework for building web and native (IoT) Dapps on the IPFS network.

-An only one textiot.git was combined with https://github.com/textileio/go-textile and related git repos for easier development.
+An monorepo textiot.git was combined with https://github.com/textileio/go-textile and related git repos for easier development.

 ## Usage
 ### react-native